ax-llm/ax/README.md

 ## Vector DBs Supported

 Vector databases are critical to building LLM workflows.
-We have clean abstractions over popular vector db's as well as our own quick in memory vector database.
+We have clean abstractions over popular vector databases and our own quick in-memory vector database.

 | Provider   | Tested  |
 | ---------- | ------- |